-An opinion piece by Violette Kanyemesha and Renée ‘t Hart (current GMD students)
+By Violette Kanyemesha and Renée ‘t Hart (GMD students)

 It was a beautiful moment of solidarity that quickly went viral: quarantined people in Italy singing together from their balconies[i].
 Shortly thereafter, people in other countries found ways to express their solidarity.
 Initiatives such as clapping for healthcare professionals, creating banners or donating flowers to hospitals united people to express a shared gesture of support.
 During times of social distancing, we feel connected to others through shared experiences that seemingly everyone is going through.
 Could the COVID-19 pandemic bring out the best in us and in its consequence create new forms of solidarity?
 Or are these solidarity gestures not more than that, a gesture of goodwill that fail to address structural problems that are caused and worsened by the pandemic?